 Water power for the future

-We've recently launched our Peak Power report about the best options for re-instating hydro power at over 150 sites across the Peak District.
-We have identified that current hydro power capacity (which is only about 1 megawatt, and mostly installed at reservoir outflows in the Longdendale and the Upper Derwent valleys) could be tripled.
+We launched our Peak Power report about the best options for re-instating hydro power at over 150 sites across the Peak District.
+We identified that current hydro power capacity (which is only about 1 megawatt, and mostly installed at reservoir outflows in the Longdendale and the Upper Derwent valleys) could be tripled.
 This would supply power to thousands of Peak District homes.

 Other green energy

 We are supporting local initiatives (for example by Sustainable Youlgreave) to use farm waste including animal slurry to create energy using a process called anaerobic digestion.
 We are also keen to promote more use of woodfuel in the Peak District.